hugogarcia/autobuyer-fifa-eafc/README.en.md

 KEEP THIS RISK IN MIND

+# What does the bot do?
+- Bid on cards
+- Watch the cards that have already been bid, and bid again if necessary

 # Configure Spreadsheet (CSV)
 1. Find the player you want to search for on [Futbin](https://www.futbin.com/).
 2. Get the `ID` code, which will be on the left side with the player's information.